jrozra200/jakelearnsdatascience_v4/content/posts/2021-02-24-what-is-data-science/index.md

 ## DATA SCIENCE IS ALWAYS ITERATION AND COMMUNICATION

-To begin with, data science is inherently an communicative process.
+To begin with, data science is inherently n communicative process.
 A data scientist must be in constant communication with the relevant stakeholders.
 This can be the executive asking questions, the DBA who knows the data best, the customer who is being affected by your model's decision, the person who was handed a copy of your presentation